-I’m a computer scientist and a lawyer at Stanford.
+I’m a computer scientist and a lawyer at Princeton.
 I don’t live in the ivory tower, though.
-My research homes are the Security Lab (advised by John Mitchell), CISAC, and CIS.
-Wherever information technology, public policy, and law intersect, I’m interested.
+My faculty appointments are in the Computer Science Department and the Woodrow Wilson School, and my office is in the Center for Information Technology Policy.
+Wherever technology, law, and public policy intersect, I’m interested.

 Please reach out if you'd like a CV or high-resolution photo.